-Baby is growing more and more independent every day, and now that he is starting to eat foods across the solid spectrum, he may be growing more and more interested in the way you and the rest of his non-infant family members eat.
-There’s still a pretty huge gap between the way the grown-ups eat and the way Baby has been eating, but his interest is a good sign that he is ready to start bridging that gap.
+Baby is growing more and more independent every day, and now that they are starting to eat foods across the solid spectrum, they may be growing more and more interested in the way you and the rest of their non-infant family members eat.
+There’s still a pretty huge gap between the way the grown-ups eat and the way Baby has been eating, but their interest is a good sign that they are ready to start bridging that gap.

 Most babies start being able to feed themselves finger foods around the time they start being able to lift small objects with their fingers, which can happen any time between 6 and 10 months.
-Baby will probably grow into the dexterity to use a spoon when he is around a year old (though that’ll go more smoothly if he gets the chance to practice for a while first), and a fork not long after that, though he may still be a bit of a messy eater for a while.
+Baby will probably grow into the dexterity to use a spoon when they are around a year old (though that’ll go more smoothly if they get the chance to practice for a while first), and a fork not long after that, though they may still be a bit of a messy eater for a while.

 First finger foods